RigsOfRods/docs.rigsofrods.org/source/terrain-creation/l3dt-map-making.md

 Now launch RoR and load your terrain!

-If everything went well, your terrain should look almost indentical to how it does in L3DT's Sapphire:
+If everything went well, your terrain should look almost identical to how it does in L3DT's Sapphire:

 ![29](/images/L3DT-ingame1.png)